 Alternatively, consent cannot be given if, at any time during the incident, they were deemed unable to make a decision due to brain functioning impairments, in accordance with the Mental Capacity Act 2005.

-Similarly, someone who is intoxicated can provide consent; however, this depends on the level of intoxication at the time of the incident.
-For more information regarding intoxication and consent, please see the Crown Prosecution Service chapter 6, and paragraph 34 of R v Bree (2007).
+Similarly, someone who is intoxicated can provide consent R v Bree (2007); however, this depends on the level of intoxication at the time of the incident.
+For more information regarding intoxication and consent, please see the McArthur’s Solicitors guide or the Crown Prosecution Service chapter 6.

 Sections 1-4 of the Sexual Offences Act 2003 provides that for a sexual assault conviction, the individual must have intentionally committed a sexual act without consent, and did not reasonably believe that the individual consented.
 Some such acts are as follows: